Mapple: A Domain-Specific Language for Mapping Distributed Programs: Results

-\Cref{fig:areaimprov} shows how the improvement percentage varies with the iteration space size per node.
-As the area increases from $10^6$ to $4 \times 10^8$, the improvement drops from 32\% to 5\%.
-Larger iteration spaces reduce the communication-to-computation ratio, diminishing the relative benefit of minimizing communication. \Cref{fig:machineimprov} plots improvement against the number of nodes and GPUs.
-The improvement peaks at 26\% on 4 nodes (16 GPUs).
-From 1 to 4 nodes, growing inter-node communication enhances the benefit of reducing bandwidth-bound traffic.
-Beyond 4 nodes, inter-rack latency becomes the bottleneck, diminishing the impact of improved mappings.
+\Cref{fig:areaimprov} shows how improvement varies with task space size per node.
+As the area grows from $10^6$ to $4 \times 10^8$, the improvement decreases from 32\% to 5\%, since larger spaces lower the communication-to-computation ratio. \Cref{fig:machineimprov} plots improvement against machine size.
+The benefit peaks at 26\% on 4 nodes: increasing from 1 to 4 nodes amplifies inter-node communication, while beyond 4 nodes, inter-rack latency becomes the bottleneck, reducing the gain.